udplabs/okta-kotter/README.md

 ### Themes

 A theme is a set of files used to customize your demo instance.
-They should at a publicly accessible URI, to which you point your `THEME_URI` env variable.
+Theme files should reside at a publicly accessible URI, to which you point your `THEME_URI` env variable.
 The following built-in themes are available, and can be set by using the localhost URI e.g. `http://localhost:5000/static/themes/books`:

 - `books`
 - `bank`